Site icon Our Breathing Planet

 Indian Vulture Distribution, Habitat, and Ecology

-As its name implies, the creature appears in the country of India, in the southern part of Asia.
+As its name obviously implies, the creature appears inside the country of India, placed in the southern part of Asia.
 Even there, however, the intriguing avian only lives in the peninsular region.
-The species does exist, although in even smaller numbers, in the southeast section of Pakistan.
+The species does exist, although in even smaller numbers, within the southeast section of Pakistan.

-The animal also displays decidedly strong preferences regarding its habitat.
+The wonder of Nature also displays decidedly strong and clear preferences regarding its habitat.
 In this, it also follows a pattern common to its many relatives.
 Most of the regions where it appears have a relatively hot, dry climate.
 It typically nests on rugged, remote cliffs or sometimes in trees.

-Yet it doesn’t always shy away from human inhabited areas, either.
-That’s because, within its range, it sometimes makes its home in villages, towns, and even smaller cities.
-There, it occasionally builds its nest in man-made structures, including some temples in the region.
+Yet, it doesn’t always shy away from human inhabited areas, either.
+That’s because, within its native range, it sometimes makes its home in villages, towns, and sometimes even smaller cities.
+There, it occasionally builds its nest in man-made structures, including some temples found in the region.

 Once again maintaining the pattern of behavior common to its kind, the Indian Vulture feeds as a scavenger.
 Its food primarily consists of carrion, of virtually any species.
-This the highly evolved animal searches for by soaring high over the landscape, regardless of location.
+This the highly evolved creature searches for by quietly soaring high over the landscape, entirely regardless of location.

-Breeding season most often takes place between November and March.
+Breeding season most often takes place between the months of November to March.
 This generally occurs in larger colonies.
 Females typically lay a single egg, which both parents incubate.
-Hatching usually requires about 45 days.
-Individuals sometimes live for up to 40 – 45 years.
+Hatching usually requires roughly 45 days.
+Individual examples sometimes live for up to 40 – 45 years.

 Species Sharing Its Range

-Check out our other articles on 5 Marvelous Mediterranean Species, Ribbon Seal, Cumberland Falls, Red Maple, Lau Banded Iguana, Halloween Hermit Crab, Orange Wattle
+Check out our other articles on 5 Marvelous Mediterranean Species, Ribbon Seal, Cumberland Falls, Red Maple, Lau Banded Iguana, Halloween Hermit Crab, Orange Wattle, Aphrodite Fritillary

 Exit mobile version